abhijitbonik/spoken-website/logs/schema.md

             bsonType: "string",
             pattern: "^/(.)*",
             description: "Webpage path.
 Required and must be a string beginning with /" },
-         browser_info: {
-            bsonType: "string",
-            description: "Browser info.
-Required and must be a string" },
          method: {
             enum: [ "GET", "POST", "HEAD", "PUT", "DELETE", "CONNECT", "OPTIONS", "TRACE", "PATCH" ],
             description: "Required and must be a valid HTTP request method" },